-7.G.F.4A Demonstrate an understanding of the proportional relationships between diameter, radius, and circumference of a circle.

-7.G.F.4B Understand that pi is defined by the constant of proportionality between the circumference and diameter.

-7.G.F.4C Given the formulas for circumference and area of circles, solve real-world and mathematical problems.
+- 7.G.F.4A Demonstrate an understanding of the proportional relationships between diameter, radius, and circumference of a circle. - 7.G.F.4B Understand that π is defined by the constant of proportionality between the circumference and diameter. - 7.G.F.4C Given the formulas for circumference and area of circles, solve real-world and mathematical problems.

-Assessment Boundary: Specify if calculations should be performed with 3.14 or the pi button.
-Specify the place value to which answers must be rounded.
-Do not include solutions in terms of pi.